feathery-org/slate/source/index.html.md

 --------- | --------- | -----------
-id | String | The ID of the video to edit from the original step source_url | String | A new video URL
+id | String | The ID of the video to edit from the original step source_url | String | A new video URL asset | Optional String | The name of the video asset to inherit from.
+This asset must belong to the template form's theme.

 Each `progress_bar` object contains the following parameters.